X-CASH-official/desktop-wallet/README.md

 ### Build XCASH_GUI_Wallet

-To build XCASH_DPOPS - Delegates Website, naviagte to the folder with the package.json file, and then run
+To build XCASH_GUI_Wallet, naviagte to the folder with the package.json file.
+Then run the following command to build the wallet using Just in time compilation mode
-`ng build --prod --aot`
+`npm run start`

+To build using a production mode and ahead of time compilation mode run
+`npm run build`

 ### Updating to the Latest Angular